Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Linear rank-width of distance-hereditary graphs

-Since $v$ becomes an unmarked vertex in $T$, the limb is well-defined and it is a split decomposition.
-While $T$ is a canonical decomposition, $\limb$ may not be a canonical decomposition at all, because deleting $v$ may create a bag of size $2$.
-Let us analyze the cases when such a bag appears, and describe how to transform it into a canonical decomposition.

-Suppose that a bag $B'$ of size $2$ appears in $\limb$ by deleting $v$.
-If $B'$ has no adjacent bags in $\limb$, then $B'$ itself is a canonical decomposition.
-Otherwise we have two cases. \begin{enumerate} \item ($B'$ has one adjacent bag $B_1$.) \\ If $v_1\in V(B_1)$ is the the marked vertex adjacent to a vertex of $B'$ and $r$ is the unmarked vertex of $B'$ in $\mathcal{L}$, then we can transform the limb into a canonical decomposition by removing the bag $B'$ and replacing $v_1$ with $r$.
+\begin{enumerate} \item ($B'$ has one adjacent bag $B_1$.) \\ If $v_1\in V(B_1)$ is the marked vertex adjacent to a vertex of $B'$ and $r$ is the unmarked vertex of $B'$ in $\mathcal{L}$, then we remove the bag $B'$ and replace $v_1$ with $r$.
+In other words, we recompose along the marked edge connecting $B'$ and $B_1$.

-\item ($B'$ has two adjacent bags $B_1$ and $B_2$.)\\ If $v_1\in V(B_1)$ and $v_2\in V(B_2)$ are the two marked vertices that are adjacent to the two marked vertices of $B'$, then we can first transform the limb into another decomposition by removing $B'$ and adding a marked edge $v_1v_2$.
-If the new marked edge $v_1v_2$ is of type KK or $S_pS_c$, then by recomposing along $v_1v_2$, we finally transform the limb into a canonical decomposition. \end{enumerate}
+\item ($B'$ has two adjacent bags $B_1$ and $B_2$.)\\ If $v_1\in V(B_1)$ and $v_2\in V(B_2)$ are the two marked vertices that are adjacent to the two marked vertices of $B'$, then we remove $B'$ and add a marked edge $v_1v_2$.
+If the new marked edge $v_1v_2$ is of type KK or $S_pS_c$, then by recomposing along $v_1v_2$, we finally transform the limb into a canonical split decomposition. \end{enumerate}